-I have found that meditation is even more essential of a practice during this time of uncertainty and constant transitions than ever before.
+I have found that practicing meditation is even more essential during this time of uncertainty and constant transitions than ever before.
 In my previous blog post on meditation, I talked about how research has shown that meditation can decrease your stress level in as little as 3 days and change your brain chemistry and structure in the long term.
 How does meditation work?
-How do we harness the power of meditation to calm our fears and sooth our sorrow?
+How can you harness the power of meditation to calm your fears and sooth your sorrow?

-In my experience as a student of meditation, I have learned that the first step in meditation is to become aware of how much our minds wander away into the future, the past, and the stories that we tell ourselves and believe to be true.
-The second step is to become aware of how our minds tries to push away things that we find uncomfortable, grasp onto things that we believe are desirable, and get lost in our egos and false beliefs.
-When we learn to focus our minds on the present moment, we become awake to what is really in front of us and we can come closer to what is real in the moment rather than what is happening in our minds.
-The third step is to quiet our minds enough for the inner wisdom and truth to speak.
-In the wisdom, we often find the strength to accept what is difficult and painful as well as open ourselves to what is joyful and beautiful right now.
+In my experience as a student of meditation, I have learned that the first step in meditation is to become aware of how much my mind wanders away into the future, the past, and the stories that I tell myself and believe to be true.
+The second step is to become aware of how my mind tries to push away things that I find uncomfortable, grasps onto things that I believe are desirable, and gets lost in my ego and false beliefs.
+When I learned to focus my minds on the present moment, I became awake to what is really in front of me and I can come closer to what is real in the moment rather than what is happening in my mind.
+The third step is to quiet my mind enough for the inner wisdom and truth to speak.
+When my mind is at peace, I often find the strength to accept what is difficult and painful as well as open myself to what is joyful and beautiful right now.

 For instance, there have been times in the past few months when I have felt intense fear about getting sick and dying from COVID-19.
 I have woken up in the middle of the night crying with fear, panic, and dread.
 When I practiced meditation and quieted my mind, I was able to trace this fear back to this story that I tell myself that "there is not enough."
 A part of me believes that there will not be enough time in my life to achieve and experience all that I want before I die.
 In those moments of fear, I find myself pushing away the idea that my life can end at any moment and grasping onto my expectations of a fulfilling life.
 I hold onto false ideas about a life worth living (e.g., achievements, travels, wealth, etc.).
 I realized that the acts of pushing away and grasping were causing me anguish and suffering.
-When I calmed my mind, I can come back to the truth and wisdom that death is a natural part of life as breathing, that I was expecting a sense of control over the length of my life when that control was never in my hands, and that I have a life worth living already because I am surrounded by people who love me.
+When I calmed my mind, I came back to the truth and wisdom that death is as natural as breathing.
+I was expecting a sense of control over the length of my life when that control was never in my hands.
+I have a life worth living already because I am surrounded by people who love me.

 Ready to learn more about meditation?
 Below are some of my favorite books on mindfulness and meditation.
 Here is a recent podcast episode from Oprah's SuperSoul Conversations with Eckhart Tolle titled "How to Find a New Spiritual Awakening During the Pandemic."
 Check out the Youtube video from author Thomas Hubl discussing how to stay open, vulnerable, and connected during this pandemic.
 Finally, Dharma Seed provides free recorded talks by meditation teachers.